 There is very little discernible taste or smell.

-CBD generally peaks in the bloodstream about 1 hours after ingesting but the under-the-tongue effect is within a few minutes.
+CBD generally peaks in the bloodstream about 1 hour after ingesting but the under-the-tongue effect is within about 10-15 minutes.

-You can also use CBD oils as a lubricant since it's just two materials!
+You can also use our IndigoNaturals CBD oils as a lubricant since it's just two materials!

 CBD isolate and MCT oil.